 Come learn about small scale certified organic market gardening, raising livestock and building maintenance/repairs/construction.
 Volunteers can also learn about off-grid living and low-tech adaptations, such as our unique walk-in cooler for vegetables (it chills with ice we stored in winter).

 Help around the farm is needed in the garden, as well as with animal chores, maintenance/repair and building projects.
 Garden work could include greenhouse maintenance, transplanting, weeding, harvesting and washing/packing.
 Animal chores are generally done in the morning and evening.
-Many buildings around the farm are showing their age and are in need of some love, including painting, insulating and roofing.
-New building projects may include a garden shed and chicken coop.
+Building projects will include shelving for a garden shed and painting.
 Many fences also need to be reinforced with new fence posts.
 Like most farms, the “to do” list is endless.

 Volunteers will be provided with a bedroom in a shared cabin, plus wholesome food.
 The cabin is rustic yet comfortable, and has a large kitchen where we’ll take turns preparing and cleaning up from team lunches and dinners.
 Breakfasts will be prepared solo.
 There will be lots of seasonal vegetables, eggs and goat milk from the farm, plus wild and locally farmed meat (though meat-free meals are enjoyed here, too).
 An outhouse will serve as the bathroom.
-Showers and laundry will be done in town, though the lake is always available for a very refreshing swim.
+We have an outdoor solar shower, though the lake is always available for a very refreshing swim.
+Laundry (and showers) will be done in town.
 Wifi is available, but there is no cell service at the farm.

 The Yukon is a stunning place and there are endless hiking, canoeing, camping, etc opportunities, even from our doorstep.
 I’ll go to town once or twice a week (Saturdays in May to mid-June, Mondays and Thursdays the rest of the summer).
 A personal vehicle will be an asset if you want to go to town or further afield at other times, though hitchhiking is also an option.